-- a.
-Student orientation programs are designed to help freshmen, transfer, and non-traditional students adjust to the academic and social life of the College. - b.
-The primary purpose of CUCA orientation programs is to help students understand the nature of the College, the educational opportunities available to them, the values and functions of the College community, and the central objectives of CUCA as an academic institution. - c.
-It is also intended to permit students to participate in testing programs, participate in academic advising, and to inform them about matters relating to student registration, campus activities, and other aspects of life at CUCA.
+Student orientation programs are designed to help freshman, transfer, and non-traditional students adjust to the academic and social life of the College.

+The primary purpose of new student orientation is to help students understand the nature of the College, the educational opportunities available to them, the mission, vision, objectives, and core values of the College, and how CUCA operates as an institution of higher education.

+It is also intended to permit students to participate in placement testing, participate in academic advising, and to inform them about matters relating to student registration, campus activities, and other aspects of college life in general.